PrajwalVandana/maestro-cli/readme.md

 ### Windows

-If you get this error
+If you get this error on a 64-bit Windows
 ```
 error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/
 ```